 Yoo Capital’s approach is collaborative and transparent.
 The team works with communities to consult them on proposals, build trust and deliver new places that everyone can feel a part of.

-Team: Lloyd Lee, Andrew Thorpe, Igor Mathias, Louise Page-Jennings, Rob Allen-Mersh, Chris Ray
+Team: Lloyd Lee, Andrew Thorpe, Chris Ray, Louise Page-Jennings, Igor Mathias

 Allford Hall Monaghan Morris (AHMM) is an award-winning architectural firm that creates buildings that are satisfying and enjoyable to use, beautiful to look at and easy to understand.
 The team at AHMM will be drawing on 30 years’ of experience building mixed-use projects around the world to design the commercial and residential building on the site adjacent to Shepherd’s Bush Market.